Crock Pot Vegan Chili

 7. This Crock Pot Vegan Chili goes very well with my Country Cornbread.

-8. Buckwheat groats can be substituted for bulgur to make this recipe gluten-free.
+Substitute Buckwheat groats, brown rice, or quinoa for the bulgur wheat to make this recipe gluten-free.

 Nutrition